vegaprotocol/documentation/versioned_docs/version-v0.73/node-operators/get-started/setup-datanode.md

 4. Now start the non validator node and confirm that both apps are running and you can see the block height increasing on both.

-:::warning
+### Potential error: Cannot unregister order

-A bug on the Vega network that crashed the mainnet network at block `26439343`.
-This makes replaying chain from block 0 more complicated.
+A bug crashed the mainnet network at block `26439343`.
+This makes replaying the chain from block 0 more complicated.

 If your node fails with this error message, follow the procedure described below: `cannot unregister order with potential sell + size changes < 0`